Data Centers in Billings

 Natural Disaster Risk

-Billings has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.12 out of 100 as of September 2025.
-The location avoids significant hurricane, tornado, and coastal flooding threats common in other regions.
+Billings has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.12 out of 100, as of September 2025.
+Its inland location protects it from hurricanes and coastal flooding.
+The primary environmental risks are related to weather and geological factors specific to the region.

 - Wildfire